rsdashman/NTRFScripts/README.md

 ---

-## 🚀 Destaques
+## 🚀 Highlights

-- ✅ Loaders universais
+- ✅ Universal loaders
-- 🧠 Scripts customizados para Roblox
+- 🧠 Custom scripts for Roblox
-- 🎨 Interface feita com Guna2 e RealTAIIZOR (em WindowsForms)
-- 📦 Tudo organizado por pastas
+- 📦 Everything organized into folders

-## 🛠 Tecnologias usadas
+## 🛠 Technologies used

-- Lua (para scripts Roblox)
+- Lua (for Roblox scripts)
-- .NET + Windows Forms (para interface offline)
-- Guna.UI2 / RealTAIIZOR (UI frameworks)

-## 💾 Como usar

-1. Copie o script desejado
-2. Cole no executor Roblox (Fluxus, KRNL, Hydrogen, etc)
-3. Curta os resultados 😎

-> ⚠️ **Atenção**: conteúdo fe